 The Endocrine Society practice guideline has a similar definition: Hypogonadism in men is a clinical syndrome that results from failure of the testis to produce physiological levels of testosterone (thus androgen deficiency) and a standard number of spermatozoa due to disruption of one or more levels of the hypothalamic-pituitary-testicular axis.

-In plain English, this means decreased the production of the essential male hormones that make men men…especially testosterone and dehydroepiandrosterone (DHEA).
+In plain English, this means decreased production of the essential male hormones that make men men…especially testosterone and dehydroepiandrosterone (DHEA).
 This condition is sometimes given the moniker “low t.”

 Then more depressing news follows.
 All-too-often, older men are told that their status is accurately called Age-Associated Hypogonadism, sometimes referred to as Late-onset hypogonadism.

-At around age 31, a man’s levels of growth hormone and testosterone begin to decline at a rate of approximately 10% per decade, depending on many health factors like family history, genetics and life-style behaviors.
+At around age 31, a man’s levels of growth hormone and testosterone begin to decline at a rate of approximately 10% per decade, depending on many health factors like family history, genetics and lifestyle behaviors.
 This is usually due to a combination of impaired testicle function and lower hormonal input from the brain.

-Since this condition creeps into a man’s life slowly the effects, however severe, appear gradually and may go undetected for long periods.
+Since this condition creeps into a man’s life slowly the effects, however severe, appear gradually and may go undetected for extended periods.
 Therefore, they are attributed to healthy aging, and they may be told that there are no treatments that can reverse this condition.